Komaldabas/Social-Welfare-Data-SQL/README.md

 ## 📊 How to view the Dashboard
 1. Download the `tableau renewable energy project main.twbx` file.
 2. Open it using **Tableau Desktop** or **Tableau Public**.

+SQL: Identified the Top 5 Government Welfare schemes based on [apna criteria likhein, e.g., budget or reach].

+Tableau: Visualized the significant growth in Renewable Energy production over the years.